Barbara Zeigler: Biography

 Zeigler was born in London, Ontario in 1949.
-She received her BFA in Painting and her MFA in Printmaking from the University of Illinois.
-She also studied in Munich, Germany at the Academy of Fine Arts, Munich and the Ludwig Maximilian University of Munich.
-She has taught at the University of Alberta, Nova Scotia College of Art and Design, Queen's University, and at the University of Illinois.
-She is currently a professor at the University of British Columbia, Department of Art History, Visual Art and Theory, in British Columbia, Canada, where she is also the supervisor of the UBC Print Media Research Centre.
+She received her BFA in Painting and her MFA in Printmaking at the University of Illinois Urbana-Champaign.
+She also studied abroad at the Academy of Fine Arts, Munich and LMU Munich.
+She has taught at the University of Alberta, Nova Scotia College of Art and Design, and Queen's University.
+She is currently a professor at the University of British Columbia, Department of Art History, Visual Art and Theory, where she is also the supervisor of the UBC Print Media Research Centre.

 Artwork

-Barbara Zeigler's artworks and writings endeavor to expand boundaries of print practice and critical discourse and have influenced multi-disciplinary printmaking and the technology of digital imaging in Canada, where she incorporated photo-based and large-format work into intaglio and lithographic prints.
-She also incorporated drawn and photographic elements into print, an innovative approach in the 80s.
-In the 90s she pioneered the extension of print-based work in installation art.

 Hidden Sites

-Zeigler exhibition and work Hidden Sites focuses on overlooked places and journey's which have significant and debilitating effects, namely the five hour journey of garbage removal from the large city of Vancouver to the Cache Creek landfill, and Broughton Archipelago of central British Columbia, where migrating salmon is significantly hurt by sea lice from a multitude of nearby fish farms the salmon must cross in their journey.
+Zeigler exhibition and work Hidden Sites focuses on overlooked places and journeys which have significant and debilitating effects, namely the five-hour journey of garbage removal from the large city of Vancouver to the Cache Creek landfill, and Broughton Archipelago of central British Columbia, where migrating salmon is significantly hurt by sea lice from a multitude of nearby fish farms the salmon must cross in their journey.
 Exhibited at the Richmond Art Gallery in 2009, the show consisted of a series of still and time based works that reflected on the long journeys of the trucks and salmon, examining how the landscape and ecosystem are being re-shaped.
-The Fraser river is considered to be the greatest salmon river in the world, Robin Laurence describes the urgency of Zeigler's work in that it "asks, given the evidence of toxins leaching into wells and waterways from the mammoth landfill?
+The Fraser River is considered to be the greatest salmon river in the world, Robin Laurence describes the urgency of Zeigler's work in that it "asks, given the evidence of toxins leaching into wells and waterways from the mammoth landfill?
 Given the evidence, too, of fish farms, logging, pulp mills, and global warming, all wreaking destruction on the native salmon population.
 For how long?"